Candidatus Phytoplasma australiense

 PCR assays have been developed to specifically detect 'Ca. Phytoplasma australiense' (Gibb et al., 1999; Getachew et al., 2007) and also to distinguish between tuf gene clades 1 and 2 (Andersen et al., 2006).

 Phytoplasmas, including 'Ca. Phytoplasma australiense' can be detected year round in Australian grapevines using PCR techniques (Constable et al., 2003).
 Additionally, phytoplasmas can be detected in roots, cordons, trunks and roots of Australian grapes.
 However, their distribution within grapevine tissues is not fully systemic (Constable et al., 2003).
-The detection of phytoplasmas by PCR is most reliable in January/February from AGY symptomatic shoots.
-From March onwards, the percentage of samples that tested positive for phytoplasma decline (Gibb et al., 1999; Constable et al., 2003).
+The detection of phytoplasmas in grapevines by PCR is most reliable in January/February from AGY symptomatic shoots.
+From March onwards, the percentage of grapevine samples that tested positive for phytoplasma decline (Gibb et al., 1999; Constable et al., 2003).

 Detection and InspectionTop of page